Start by clicking on "Fill out the template"

 How to use this document

 After completing the document, the document should be provided to the employees of the organisation, either in hard copy or in electronic format.
+An easy way to do this is by sending a Letter to Employees About New or Updated Workplace Policies.

 There is the option to have employees sign this document to acknowledge that they have received and understood it.
 If the employer has employees sign this document, then the employer may keep a copy, signed by the employee, on file.
 If the employer does not have employees sign this document, then the employer may use some other system to keep a record of which employees have received the document (such as keeping their own list of who has and has not received it).

 From time to time, if the employer implements new rules or policies, it may be necessary to update this document.
 When this occurs, the employer may notify employees of the updates, and release a new version of the document.
 Some employers distribute copies of the updated document to all employees, while others simply change the "Last Updated" date on the document, and require employees to regularly check back for updates.
+Again, a Letter to Employees About New or Updated Workplace Policies provides an easy way to make sure employees are aware of the changes.

 The Fair Work Act 2009 (Commonwealth) applies the National Employment Standards (NES), which are a set of minimum employment standards in Australia.